johnnyy5929/sep11-freedom-project/blog/entry05.md

 Researching is a really important part, I had to research how to use Kaboom and find pictures.
 Sometimes when I am trying to find a picture, I can't, so I have to improve my research and type in more to find what I am looking for.
 This was important because I was trying to find a part of Kaboom, and I didn't know I couldn't just search for Kaboom and find what I was looking for.
 I needed to search Kaboom mousepress or something like that to find the code I was looking for.
 So I learned that this is important.

 ## Communication
 Another thing I learned is how important communication is.
-When you are working with a teammate, you need to communicate because if you don't, it is hard to know what your partner is thinking and what you should be doing.
+When working with a teammate, you need to communicate because if you don't, it is hard to know what your partner is thinking and what you should be doing.
 During this, I ask what my partner is doing, and we both learn different things, so we can finish faster.
 Also, communication is useful when you need help, like when I have trouble learning something, I can ask people for help.
 This is important because if Google can't help me, maybe someone else can.
 So communication is really important, and can be helpful in the future.
 You should always communicate.
-Communication is really important and is a skill that we should use and do for everything.
+Communication is really important and is a skill that we should use for everything.
 It is helpful and easy to finish when you talk to someone.

 [Previous](entry04.md) | [Next](entry06.md)